 - 32. eRx sought authorisation until such time as the contract between eRx and MDS has terminated, expired or is otherwise brought to an end.
-The ACCC understands that authorisation will only be required until such time as the Australian Technical Specifications have become an Australian Standard which the parties' anticipate is likely to occur by 2015. - 33.
-To ensure there is sufficient time for the Australian Technical Specifications to become an Australian Standard and thereby ensure that eRx and MDS' systems, and those of any future prescription exchange service provider, will be interoperable, the ACCC proposes to grant authorisation until 30 June 2017.
+In particular, authorisation is only sought until such time as the Australian Technical Specifications have become an Australian Standard which the parties' anticipate is likely to occur by 2015. - 33.
+To ensure there is sufficient time for the Australian Technical Specifications to become an Australian Standard and thereby ensure that eRx and MDS' systems, and those of any future prescription exchange service provider, will be interoperable, the ACCC grants authorisation until 30 June 2017.